 So, what defines a kabuki brush?
 First, the short handle (technically called a stem, FYI) and large, dense head of bristles.
 The bristles can be either flat, rounded, angled, or slightly tapered at the tip but either way, they are choice for seamlessly applying makeup over large surface areas.
-In other words, a kabuki brush is ideal for buffing on foundation, layering on powder, dusting on blush and bronzer, or using as a finishing step to ensure all of your face makeup is flawlessly blended.
+In other words, a kabuki brush is ideal for buffing on foundation, layering on powder, dusting on blush and bronzer, or using it as a finishing step to ensure all of your face makeup is perfectly blended.
 One brush, so many possibilities.

 Best Overall: Tarte Airbuki Bamboo Powder Foundation Brush

 Reviewers rave about how well this works with both powders and all types of foundations, also calling out the ultra-soft feel of the bristles.
 We agree on both counts, and also appreciate that not only are those bristles vegan and cruelty-free but that the handle is made from sustainable bamboo, too.
-It also works particularly well to build up layers of powder or foundation, blending them all together (without ever looking caked on) until you reach your desired level of complexion coverage.
+It also works particularly well to build up layers of powder or foundation, blending them all (without ever looking caked on) until you reach your desired level of complexion coverage.